-1. Engage in individual and collaborative research, establishing a distinctive programme of research and disseminating
+١. Engage in individual and collaborative research, establishing a distinctive programme of research and disseminating results through regular publications in high impact journals, books and conference proceedings.
+2. Apply, as Principal- or Co-Investigator, to appropriate external bodies for research funding and manage grants awarded.
+3. Supervise research students and staff as required, providing direction, support and guidance.
+4. Design and deliver a range of teaching materials at undergraduate and postgraduate levels, including contribution to curriculum review and enhancement, in a manner that supports a research-led approach to student learning.
+5. Undertake student assessment activities, including the provision of appropriate feedback to students.
+This will also include assessing student teachers while on placement.

-- results through regular publications in high impact journals, books and conference proceedings - 2.
-Apply, as Principal- or Co-Investigator, to appropriate external bodies for research funding and manage grants awarded. - 3.
-Supervise research students and staff as required, providing direction, support and guidance - 4.
-Design and deliver a range of teaching materials at undergraduate and postgraduate levels, including contribution to curriculum review and enhancement, in a manner that supports a research-led approach to student learning. - 5.
-Undertake student assessment and examination activities, including the provision of appropriate feedback to students. - 6.
-Develop knowledge exchange activities by, for example, establishing research and/or educational links with industry and influencing public policy and the professions. - 7.
-Carry out Department/School, Faculty and/or University administrative and management functions, for example through membership of committees and/or by acting as class/module/year co-ordinator. - 8.
+- 6. Develop knowledge exchange activities by, for example, establishing research and/or educational links with industry and influencing public policy and the professions. - 7.
+Carry out School, Faculty and/or University administrative and management functions, for example through membership of committees and/or by acting as class/module/year co-ordinator. - 8.
 Engage in continuous professional development.